Membership of UKEMS provides many benefits which include:

 Anyone practising genetic toxicology is strongly encouraged to join UKEMS.
 Full time members require a sponsor (who must be a member) and student members require their supervisor's endorsement.

 Please note that the application form also serves as a form for buying subscriptions to the journal Mutagenesis.
-If you only want to join UKEMS then choose the last option under the heading “Members - United Kingdom Environmental Mutagen Society”, this covers the annual membership fee.
+If you only want to join UKEMS then choose the last option ('Membership + Society fee - Society fee') under the heading “Members - United Kingdom Environmental Mutagen Society”, this covers the annual membership fee.

-If you are eligible for student membership then you need to click on the link “free membership”, under the section entitled “Guide to Prices”.
+If you are eligible for student membership then you need to click on the link in the 'Notes' section at the bottom of the subscription webpage.

 Important: It can take a couple of weeks for new memberships to be processed.
-If after this time you have not received a welcome e-mail stating that you have successfully joined UKEMS, then please contact the UKEMS Treasurer, Dr Michael Routledge (M.N.Routledge@leeds.ac.uk).
+If after this time you have not received a welcome e-mail stating that you have successfully joined UKEMS, then please contact the UKEMS Treasurer, Jon Howe (firstname.lastname@example.org).

 Renewal invoices for subscription payments are usually sent out in October, followed by TWO reminders, if necessary, around December and February.